 Watch (GPS recommended)

-Emergency food reserve (minimum 800 kcal)
+Emergency food supply (minimum 800 kcal)

-Phone and/or fully charged watch (with downloaded gpx files)
+Phone and/or watch fully charged (with downloaded gpx files)

 Any personal medication you may need